 Having to make these types of decisions helps them learn to think critically about the world around them and examine their choices.

 Because critical thinking requires us to absorb information and make judgments about that information, it takes imagination and curiosity.
-As kids take in new information — like when they’re playing — they must consider how this information fits (or doesn’t fit) in with what they already know.
+As kids take in new information—like when they’re playing—they must consider how this information fits (or doesn’t fit) in with what they already know.

-Age-Appropriate Play For Children
+Age-Appropriate Play for Kids

-Now that we’ve looked at some of the benefits, it’s important to note that creative play is vital for children of all ages.
+Now that we’ve looked at some of the benefits, it’s important to note that creative play is vital for kids of all ages.
 But the type of play appropriate for your child will depend on their age and stage of development.

 Here are some types of creative play you might notice kids engaging in at different ages.